hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 background check model, clients include the evidence_proposal and/or the evidence_request extensions in the ClientHello.

-The evidence_proposal extension in the ClientHello indicates the evidence types the client is able to provide to the server, when requested using a CertificateRequest message.
+The evidence_proposal extension in the ClientHello message indicates the evidence types the client is able to provide to the server, when requested using a CertificateRequest message.

-The evidence_request extension in the ClientHello indicates the types of evidence types the client challenges the server to provide in a subsequent Certificate payload.
+The evidence_request extension in the ClientHello message indicates the evidence types the client challenges the server to provide in a subsequent Certificate payload.

 The evidence_proposal and evidence_request extensions sent in